BroadleafCommerce/Menu/docs/Module-Installation.md

 </dependency>
 ```

-> This assumes that you are using the Broadlef BOM that pins all version information.
+> This assumes that you are using the Broadleaf BOM that pins all version information.
 If not, you will need to also add a `<version>` qualifier

 ## Data Changes

 ### Schema Changes

-If you are allowing hibernate to create and modify your tables, this will be done automatically when you restart with the new configuration settings.

-Otherwise, you will need to generate the SQL to customize your Broadleaf implementation.
-See the [Broadleaf Schema Upgrade Documentation](http://docs.broadleafcommerce.org/core/current/broadleaf-data-upgrade-process) for details.
+To add all of the necessary database tables and columns for this module, please follow the [Liquibase update documentation](https://www.broadleafcommerce.com/docs/core/current/appendix/managing-db-versions-migrations-with-liquibase).

 ### Admin Security Changes

-To create the Menu management section in the Broadleaf admin, you will need to load new permissions.
-The recommended changes are located in the following files:
+The data in the following SQL file is required to establish Admin sections and permissions for this module:

 ```
     /config/bc/sql/load_menu_admin_security.sql
 ```

-> Note: In development, you can automatically load this SQL files by adding it to the blPU.hibernate.hbm2ddl.import\_files property in the development-shared.properties file.
+> If you are creating the database using `blPU.hibernate.hbm2ddl.auto=create`, then you must ensure that you have set `import.sql.enabled=true` as well.
+If not, then you will need to run the SQL in the above file against your database to setup the proper Admin permissions.

 ## View Changes